 4. Sore muscles?
 Drink cherry pink moon milk for overnight recovery

 Tart cherry juice contains a blissful blend of both melatonin and tryptophan, an essential amino acid that helps boost the body’s serotonin levels.
-Serotonin plays a crucial role in the sleep cycle.
-It also decreases inflammation and improves mood and anxiety levels.
+Serotonin plays a in the sleep cycle.
+It also decreases inflammation and and .

 Even better, antioxidant-rich cherries can also aid in post-workout recovery.
 Studies have shown that tart cherries can decrease muscle damage and prevent strength loss.
 Dealing with sore muscles?
 This gives even more reason to reach for this pink drink.

 Pink moon milk for sleep

 - aids in sore muscles and overnight recovery

 - helps with the production of serotonin